How Hormones Can Help Address What Causes Fatigue

 The following is a simplified diagram of how the key adrenal hormones are made:

-This paper will examine some of the most common steroidal hormone replacements and their clinical ramification in the Adrenal Fatigue setting and these hormones are: Pregnenolone, DHEA, cortisol, melatonin, testosterone, estrogen, and progesterone.
+This article will examine some of the most common steroidal hormone replacements and their clinical ramification in the Adrenal Fatigue setting and these hormones are: Pregnenolone, DHEA, cortisol, melatonin, testosterone, estrogen, progesterone, and also DHEA.
 Thyroid replacement will be covered separately due to its importance.

 Pregnenolone is called the mother of all steroid hormones for a good reason.
 It is a steroid hormone at the top of the hormonal production cascade.
 It is also the precursor in the synthesis of female hormones such as estrogen and progesterone, mineralocorticoids such as aldosterone that is responsible for sodium regulation, glucocorticoids such as cortisol that suppresses inflammation and helps to reduce stress, and androgens such as testosterone.
 Pregnenolone is therefore aptly called a pro-hormone.